Automattic/jetpack/docs/development-environment.md

 ## Before moving forward

-In most cases you want to have accessible WordPress installation for Jetpack development.
-We suggest to use `Docker` container which we provide.
+In most cases you want to have accessible an WordPress installation for Jetpack development.
+We suggest to use a `Docker` container which we provide.
 Follow [this guide](../docker/README.md#to-get-started) to configure your Docker development environment.

 **Recommended Environment:**

 * Node.js 10
 * Yarn 1.7
-* PHP 7.0 (in case you running WordPress locally)
+* PHP 7.0 (in case you are running WordPress locally)

 ## A note on Node versions used for the build tasks